 You decide to make a new Will, but because you have no close family, you divide the residue among friends and charities using percentages.
 You give 20% to the BC SPCA, 30% to the BC Children’s Hospital, 25% to your friend Charlie, and 25% to your friend Sandra.

 Whenever a gift is made to a beneficiary in a (specific gift, monetary gift, or residue), you should always state who gets the gift if that beneficiary predeceases you.

 You may want the gift to go to their children (this is sometimes called a per stirpes distribution).
-Or maybe you want the gift to be split among the remaining beneficiaries (this is called a per capita distribution).
+Or maybe you want the gift to be split among the remaining beneficiaries (this is sometimes called a per capita distribution).

 Or maybe you want it to go to a charity.
 In any case, you should always have an alternate beneficiary in case the first beneficiary refuses or is unable to receive the gift.